lcgodoy/smile/README.md

 ## remotes::install_github("lcgodoy/smile")
 ```

-The installationg of the development version from Github can be done via
+The installation of the development version from Github can be done via

 ``` r
 remotes::install_github("lcgodoy/smile")